variablenix/ansible.mailstack/README.md

 |:----:|

 ### CyrusSasl
 This simple role will install [cyrus-sasl](https://www.archlinux.org/packages/extra/x86_64/cyrus-sasl/) and configure SASL to use LDAP with TLS.
-The current SASL environment uses 3 replicated LDAP hosts defined in `saslauthd.conf` and can be fine-tuned for other LDAP environments.

 ##### Tags
 | sasl |